 Your invoicing process can directly impact how quickly you get paid.
 Send your invoices promptly after completing the work or hitting a project milestone.
 Make sure each invoice is clear, detailed, and easy to understand, with the due date prominently displayed.
 If a payment becomes overdue, don’t hesitate to send a polite follow-up reminder.
 Just as important is keeping meticulous records.
 Document everything related to the project: contracts, invoices, payment receipts, and all communications about the debt, including emails and notes from phone calls.
 This paper trail is invaluable if you ever need to escalate the issue and contact a legal professional for assistance with collections.

-Tools and Resources for Missouri Businesses
+Helpful Tools and Resources for Collecting Payments

 When you’re managing unpaid invoices, you don’t have to go it alone.
 A number of tools and professional services are available to help Missouri business owners recover what they’re owed efficiently and legally.
 From software that simplifies tracking to agencies that handle the outreach for you, these resources can lighten your load and improve your collection success rate.